-- Diabetic ketoacidosis (DKA) is the leading cause of morbidity & mortality in children with type 1 diabetes mellitus. - DKA is the major acute complication of type 1 DM. - DKA can also occur in children with type 2 diabetes (particularly obese African American adolescents), although at lower rates than those observed in type 1 diabetes. - In new-onset diabetes, DKA can be prevented through earlier recognition and initiation of insulin therapy. - Caution is necessary in management of paediatric DKA due to increased risk of cerebral edema, which carries high rates of morbidity & mortality.
+- Diabetic ketoacidosis (DKA) is the leading cause of morbidity & mortality in children with type 1 diabetes mellitus. - DKA is the major acute complication of type 1 DM. - DKA can also occur in children with type 2 diabetes (particularly obese African American adolescents) at lower rates than those observed in type 1 diabetes. - In new-onset diabetes, DKA can be prevented through earlier recognition and initiation of insulin therapy. - Caution is necessary for the management of pediatric DKA due to the increased risk of cerebral edema, which carries high rates of morbidity & mortality.